 Needless to say, their cotton tee was damp with sweat and of course cooled down as we hit a lighter pace.
 Not the most comfortable place to be in, especially in winter, that’s for sure.

-Later when I got home I thought about it some more and realized that I refer to wicking throughout the site here on several posts and while I may have given a cursory and brief explanation about what wicking is, I thought it might be useful to delve into the subject in a bit more detail for clarity.
+Later when I got home I thought about it some more and realized that wicking is referred to throughout the site here on several posts, and while we may have given a cursory and brief explanation about what wicking is, we thought it might be useful to delve into the subject in a bit more detail for clarity.
 In particular, to review what is the best moisture wicking material.